 Approved for 12 hours of MDPAC Group CE credits 2 hours of MDPAC CCI credits.

-Morning and afternoon refreshments included
+Afternoon refreshments included

 Shame - the painful feeling of being inadequate, unworthy, and unlovable - is perhaps the most primitive and complex of all emotions, and commonly experienced by many clients struggling with mental illness, addiction, trauma, aggression, and eating disorders.
 Shame is at the root of perfectionism, self-loathing, and our inner critic, corroding the very part of us that believes we are capable of change.
 It is universal and no one is exempt.
 That means that there is no “us and them” – as professional helpers, we also feel and experience shame alongside our clients.
 And yet, despite its pervasiveness and power, shame is seldom acknowledged and vastly neglected in helping professions.
 There is no getting around it: we must have the conversation about shame with our clients and do our own shame work as professional helpers, so we can be fully present, open, and engaged to transform and heal shame for those we support.